 So now you know what is expected of a group fitness instructor, how do you go about becoming becoming a group fitness instructor?

 Well, the most important step you will take on this journey is getting certified.

 Certification… What’s it All About?

-So certification is key to becoming a group fitness trainer BUT it can all be a little murky, especially with all the certification options on offer out there.
+So certification is key to becoming a group fitness trainer BUT it can all be a little murky, especially with all the fitness instructor certification options on offer out there.

-And that’s where we are going to step in and help by pointing out three certifications that you should consider in your path to becoming a group fitness instructor.
+And that’s where we are going to step in and help by pointing out three certifications that you should consider in your path to becoming a certified fitness instructor.

 These are offered by three of the most reputable fitness certification organizations available today:

 - American Council on Exercise

 - International Sports Science Association

 The NASM Group Fitness Instructor certification is certainly right up there with the best group fitness certification and should form part of your consideration when deciding on where you want to earn your accreditation from.